-Smooth transitions are vital to children's success in a new class, phase or school.
-We acknowledge that children and parents sometimes find transition into a new school or a new class quite challenging and this can be particularly challenging for parents of pupils with SEN or disability.
-At Barns Green we ensure that provision is continuous and predictable changes are accounted for.
+We acknowledge that children and parents sometimes find transition into a new school or a new class quite challenging and this is particularly challenging for parents of pupils with SEND or disability.
+This process can also be difficult for the children themselves.